shresthabijay/react-search-tutor/README.md

+# Objective
+We will develop together a web application with the idea of getting to know your knowledge of different topics.

+**Please do not develop more than is expected on the section "What you should prepare ahead of time".**

 # Pairing exercise

 Create a web application that allows searching for activities.
 Think about the needs of a traveler that is looking for things to do in a destination.
 For example, a person visiting Berlin that is interested in things to do during their visit.